shrutilicensed/React_Journey/README.md

 Status: Under Progress

 I will update the topics that I'm learning here:
-1. dvice Generator -> Fetching API, States, Use Effect, Props
+1. Advice Generator -> Fetching API, States, Use Effect, Props
 2. Understanding Pure React
 3. Learning the essential JS for React